Candidates for the MAET Courses

 - Seminar fees £545 per term (£1,635 per year)

-- Material and equipment deposit £55 (returnable)
+- Material and equipment deposit £55 (a single returnable fee)

-- Retainer fee £182
+- Retainer fee £182 (per term)

-- Webinars and workshops between £10 – £70 per event (allow for 4 to 6)
+- Webinars and workshops fees range between £10 – £70 per event (allow for 4 to 6 events per annum)

-- Conferences between £75 – £395 per event (allow for 1)
+- Conferences between £75 – £395 per event (allow for one per annum)

 Fees for Overseas students and visiting professionals, fees are separate and supplied upon application.